 The Dogue de Bordeaux, or French Mastiff as it’s often called, is widely believed to have originated in France; however, because the breed is so old no one can be quite sure.
 Although the breed is popular in France and likely developed there, the exact ancestry of the breed remains a mystery.
 Like most of the giant dogs in this list, the French Mastiff has been used as a hunting dog, guard dog and pet over its long history.
 Despite it’s hunting ability, the breed is famous for being a loyal, affectionate and sensitive personality who requires thorough training and care from an experienced puppy parent.
 If you’re new to dog care or have a busy schedule then I’m afraid the Dogue de Bordeaux might not be an ideal choice for you.

 This giant dog has a short but thick coat which is usually brown, tan or fawn (or a combination) and some can be found to have a dark mask that contrasts the rest of its coat color.
 Male and female French Mastiffs typically grow around 23 to 26 inches tall with males weighing up to 50 kilograms and females weighing slightly less, around 45 kilograms.

-So, we’ve reached the end of our list of the Top 10 Largest Dog Breeds and now you know a little more about these wonderful breeds.
+Now that we’ve reached the end of our list of the top 10 largest dog breeds, you should hopefully know a bit more about these wonderful, big dogs.
 If you’re interested in buying or adopting one of these beautiful breeds, be sure to follow up with more research to make sure you’re suited to your ideal canine companion.
-We hope you’ve enjoyed this article and that you’ve learned some new fascinating facts about these giant dog breeds.
+We hope you’ve enjoyed this article and that you’ve learned some new fascinating facts about these giant dog breeds!

 - Top 10 Large Dog Breeds – PetMD